Mansfield Woodhouse: Today

 The largest school is The Manor Academy; originally a grammar school (opened in 1959), it merged with Forest View Secondary Modern (opened 1956 – both at Park Hall Road) and Yorke Street Secondary Modern to form a comprehensive school, opened in September 1973.
 The Yorke Street building was about a mile away to the south.

 After a fire in 1996, the Park Hall Road buildings were enlarged during rebuilding to incorporate the former Yorke Street facility, which was sold for housing land.
-Near the school is The Manor Sport and Recreation Centre, which is currently not open to the public and is being used for facilities the academy can use.
+Near the school is The Manor Sport and Recreation Centre, a former public amenity which forms part of the school's facilities.